 I think people who truly live a life in music are telling the world, ‘You can have my love, you can have my smiles.’
 Forget the bad parts, you don’t need them.
 Just take the music, the goodness, because it’s the very best, and it’s the part I give willingly. – George Harrison

 I compressed my original sketch into a square format to suggest the distorted album art of the times, such as the Beatles’ own “Rubber Soul”.
-The Chaos and my colours were inspired by a visit to India and from classical Indian storybook illustration.
+The chaos and my colours were inspired by a visit to India and from classical Indian storybook illustration.

-The subtitle “Eight Hooves to Hold Me” refers to the Beatles’ movie “HELP!” subtitle, “Eight Arms to Hold Me.”
+Note: My subtitle “Eight Hooves to Hold Me” refers to the Beatles’ movie “HELP!” subtitle, “Eight Arms to Hold Me.”